mtala3t/Identify-the-Sentiments-AV-NLP-Contest/README.md

 # Identify the Sentiments - Analytics Vidhya Contest

-This project is submitted as python implementation in the contest of Analtics Vidhya called "Identify the Sentiments".
+This project is submitted as python implementation in the contest of Analytics Vidhya called "Identify the Sentiments".
 I enjoyed the joining of this competition and all its process.
 This submited solution got the rank <b>160</b> in the public leaderboard.

 # Problem Statement